nanomarkup/sgo/readme.txt

 	WrongNumberOfOutputParamsF           string = "the number of output parameters are different for \"%s\" method of \"%s\" type and \"%s\" type"
-	WrongNumberOfOutputParamsForMethodsF string = "the number of output parameters are different for \"%s\" and \"%s\" methods" ErrorOnGettingTypeDetails            string = "cannot collect type details" )
+	WrongNumberOfOutputParamsForMethodsF string = "the number of output parameters are different for \"%s\" and \"%s\" methods" ErrorOnGettingTypeDetails            string = "cannot collect type details" GroupEndTokenIsMissing               string = "cannot get a group name, the \"]\" is missing" )

 TYPES